How to Use Wig Tape: A Step-by-Step Guide

 Wig tape works by creating a strong, yet temporary, bond between your skin and your wig.
 These special double-sided strips are sticky on both sides, allowing them to grip your scalp and the wig’s foundation at the same time.
 Because they are medical-grade, they are formulated to be gentle on the skin while providing a powerful hold.
 The tape comes in various shapes, sizes, and strengths, so you can choose the right level of security for your needs.
 This ensures your wig stays put, whether you’re going about your daily routine or enjoying a more active day.
 A professional can help you find the perfect hold during a wig consultation.

-Tape vs. Glue or Clips: What's the Difference?
+Wig Tape vs. Glue: What's the Real Difference?

 When choosing how to secure your wig, you’ll often hear about tape, glue, and clips.
 Each has its own benefits.
 Wig tape offers a strong hold without the potential mess of liquid glue.
 It’s often waterproof, which means you can swim or shower without worry.
 Glue can provide a very strong, seamless bond, but application and removal can be tricky.
 Clips are small combs sewn into the wig cap that grip onto your existing hair.
 While great for some, clips aren't an option for those with significant hair loss.
 Tape is an excellent solution for anyone, especially if you have little to no hair, as it adheres directly to the skin for a secure fit on all our human hair wigs.